 Where will I have my meals?

 Our chefs create for our crew a variety of dishes from different parts of the world, providing options for a healthy and well-balanced diet.
-All meals are served at the staff dining room and are free.
+All meals are served in crew-allocated dining areas.

 Do you have laundry facilities for employees?

 Yes, there are laundry facilities available for the crew.

 What type of electrical system will be in my cabin?